margomerritt/kickstarter-analysis/README.md

 ## Overview of Project

 ### Purpose
-The Purpose of this project is to analyze and understand crowdfunding data to determine if there are specific factors that make a projects’s campaign successful.
+Analyzes and understands crowdfunding data to determine if there are specific factors that make a projects’s campaign successful.
 The projects we are analyzing have a variety of categories such as film, theater, technology, publishing, music, games, food, and photography.
 We are using the data collected in this analysis to make decisions on how to crowdfund a campaign for a new play titled Fever.
 The playwright, Louise, is estimating a budget of over $10,000 for the play Fever.
 ## Analysis and Challenges
 ### Analysis of Outcomes Based on Launch Date
 In this portion of the project we created a line graph titled “Theater Outcomes Based on Launch Date”.
 This graph shows the number of successful, failed, and canceled plays per month.
 The data for this graph was pulled from a pivot chart that can be filtered by parent category and year.
 The parent category was filtered for “theater”.